N-GLARE: An Non-Generative Latent Representation-Efficient LLM Safety Evaluator: Experiments and Analysis

 \subsubsection{Cross-Model Validation of JSS-Derived Safety Proxies}

-For model-level differentiation, we collected a diverse set of models and evaluated their performance under a series of standardized red-teaming safety tests (21 testing protocols with over 7000 test cases).
-For each model, the results were aggregated into a single averaged safety score (Hybrid Score).
+For model-level differentiation, we collected a diverse set of models and evaluated their performance under a series of standardized red-teaming safety tests (20+ testing protocols with over 7000 test cases, more data listed in the Appendix table ~\ref{tab:jb_safety_split_A} and ~\ref{tab:jb_safety_split_B}).
+For each model, the results were aggregated into a single averaged traditional safety score.
 Our goal in this experiment is twofold: (1) to derive proxy safety indicators from our JSS-based evaluation framework, and (2) to assess the consistency between the proxy-based ranking and the ranking obtained from conventional red-teaming safety evaluations.

 Building upon the JSS evaluation indices defined earlier, we construct two higher-level proxy metrics that capture complementary aspects of safety separability.